Lafon County, Eastern Equatoria State

 REPORTS on LAFON

 Kurimoto, E. (1994).
-‘Civil War & Regional Conflicts: The Pari and their Neighbours in South-eastern Sudan’ in Fukui, K. and Markakis, J. (eds) Ethnicity & Conflict in the Horn of Africa, 95-111.
+‘Civil War & Regional Conflicts: The Pari and their Neighbours in South-eastern Sudan’ in Fukui, K. and Markakis, J. (eds) Ethnicity & Conflict in the Horn of Africa, pp. 95-111.
 London: James Currey.

 OCHA.
 (2016).
 Inter-agency Rapid Needs Assessment Report: Lafon, Eastern Equatoria (1-3 December 2016).
 Retrieved 14 July 2023.